International Crimes Tribunal (Bangladesh): Formation of the tribunal

 Seeing the broad support for war crimes trials, the Awami League-led fourteen-party alliance included this in their election platform.
 The Four-Party Alliance, including the BNP and Jamaat-e-Islami, had several alleged war criminals among their top-ranking politicians.

 The former freedom fighters and sector commanders of the liberation war pleaded with citizens against voting for the alleged war criminals.
 The fourteen-party alliance won the election on 29 December 2008, with an overwhelming majority, a "historic landslide".
 This was thought to be due to their commitment to prosecute war crimes.
 On 29 January 2009, Mahmud-us-Samad Chowdhury, a member of the parliament (MP) from the Awami League (AL), proposed taking action to establish a tribunal to prosecute war crimes during a session of the Jatiyo Sangshad.
 A resolution was passed unanimously calling on the government to proceed as promised in the election.

 In 1973 the newly independent government of Bangladesh passed a law, the International Crimes (Tribunals) Act (ICT Act 1973), to authorise the investigation and prosecution of the persons responsible for genocide, crimes against humanity, war crimes and other crimes under international law committed in 1971.
-The act was a complete in itself.
+The act was "a complete law in itself".

 On 25 March 2009 the government voted to try the war criminals according to the ICT Act of 1973 but planned amendments to bring the law up to date and in keeping with international standards for similar trials.
 As a part of the amendment procedure, the government sent the act to the Law Commission, where it was scrutinised by specialist lawyers, judges and professors of the universities.
 On 9 July 2009, Parliament amended the act as recommended by the commission.